-Baking soda and acid reflux
+Baking soda and heartburn

 Risks and side effects

-If any of these symptoms persist, or are severe, contact a doctor.
+If any of these symptoms persist or are severe, contact a doctor.

 Baking soda and existing medical conditions

-- Heart disease
+- heart disease

-- High blood pressure
+- high blood pressure

-- Kidney disease
+- kidney disease

-- Liver disease
+- liver disease

 Sodium bicarbonate interactions

 It lowers stomach acid levels, which means it can interfere with the body's ability to break down and absorb medications.

 In addition, baking soda can interact with the following types of medications:

-Other acid reflux treatments
+Other treatment for acid reflux